Finding That Perfect Engagement Ring…

 Finally, the halo setting has a more antique look.
 Popular in Victorian times, The halo engagement ring is a setting that encircles a center gemstone in a row of round pavé or micro-pavé diamonds (or faceted color gemstones).
 The accent stones flash with sire and focus attention back on the center stone to create interest and draw people’s gaze to your ring.
 It’s an excellent choice for women with vintage tastes.
 The halo make for the Perfect Engagement Ring for those with smaller budgets as a halo can make a stone look twice as large in some cases.

 This elegant Halo Infinity Engagement Ring is a simple and exquisite halo setting accented by an infinity band.
-There isn’t much we can do to make this one more stunning!
+There isn’t much we can do to make this one any more stunning!

 The Perfect Engagement Ring Diamond Shape